Actionaly for Parents

 Impact

-Introduced Naly, an AI assistant that streamlined tasks and surfaced key information, reducing time spent in-apps by 66%
+Introduced Naly, an AI assistant that surfaced key updates and streamlined tasks, cutting in-app time by 66%.

 THEME